OxfordRSE/gutenberg/docs/development/index.md

 git clone https://github.com/OxfordRSE/gutenberg.git
 ```

 Then navigate to the newly created gutenberg base directory and clone the [material repository](https://github.com/UNIVERSE-HPC/course-material) into the `.material` folder.
+If you are changing the material itself, see the [course-material authoring guide]({{ "/authoring/" | relative_url }}) as well.

 ```bash
 git clone https://github.com/UNIVERSE-HPC/course-material .material